 The figures in the Book of Quantum were stated by the PIAB to reflect compensation values awarded by the courts or agreed by insurance companies in settlement agreements in 2003.

 According to the Department of Jobs, Enterprise and Innovation, “this guide [was] compiled by independent, internationally recognised consultants, to whom data, on cases dating back to January 2003, [had] been provided from Courts, insurers and self-insured sectors.”

 In its introduction, the Book explains that the steps to be followed in valuing a claim are as follows:-

 - Look up the value range.

 The Book is separated into four main categories being:

 Within these subcategories, injuries are then generally categorised into three levels of severity, with a range of values provided for each level as a guide.
 As the introduction to the Book concedes: “[s]ome ranges are quite wide, reflecting how the same injury can have very different effects on different people.”

 This is a whopping understatement, with wide chasms being present in many instances.
 For example, depending on the severity involved, a skull fracture can attract compensation of anywhere between €23,300 and €107,000.

-The Book also makes it clear that there will be compensation payable for injury types which are not specifically referred to in it.
+The book also makes it clear that there will be compensation payable for injury types that are not specifically referred to in it.
 A good example of this is the Supreme Court decision of Kenny v.
 Cowley in which Judge Denham observed:

 “As to the current value of a case where an eye is lost, I sought to refer to the P.I.A.B.
 Valuation Book.
 However, I understand that it does not quantify damages for the loss of an eye, as yet.”